aosabook/500lines/ci/README.rst

   git commit -m"new file" new_file

 then repo_observer.py will realize that there's a new commit and will notify the dispatcher.
-You can see the output in their respective shells.
+You can see the output in their respective shells, so you can monitor them.
+Once the dispatcher receives the test results, it stores them in a test_results/ folder in this code base, using the commit hash as the file name.

 Error Handling
 ==============